lakshmidad/Follow_along.../README.md

    ## Follow Along Project: Milestone 9

 # Project Overview
-We will create a frontend form for taking products input.
+In this We will create a frontend form for taking products input.
 Let's dive in and understand what this all means!

 • Here we will create an form to input all the details of product
 • This details will be eventually saved in database and will be displayed on products home page we created in previous milestone